PeterBassett/Compiler/README.md

 * Virtual Machine to execute the binaries.
 * The VM is "low level" in that it does not provide some higher level VM primitives, it simulates a fairly restricted 16 bit computer.
-* Currently the code generator supports generating code for integer, float, boolean, structs and Pointers for varables and parameters, reference & and dereference * operators.
+* Currently the code generator supports generating code for
+    * functions
+    * integer, float, boolean primitive data types
+    * structs
+    * arrays
+    * pointers types for all of the above.
+    * reference & and dereference * operators.
+    * Mathematical, logical and bitwise operators
+    * global variables of all types

 Next Steps
+* byte primitive data type
+* type coercion of numeric literals
-* global struct variables
+* unions
-* Arrays
+* casting